zaphosting/docs/docs/vserver-linux-javascript.md

 ### Update Deno to latest version

-Updating Deno can be done by running `deno upgrade`.
+Updating Deno can be done simply by running `deno upgrade`.

 ### Running Deno

 To begin running Deno you'll need to make a new `index.ts` file and write some code into it.

-Example:
+As an example, we will create a simple http server on default port 80 which replies with a test message when accessed via localhost.
+This can be seen below.

 ```js
 Deno.serve({ port: 80 }, (_req: Request) => {